kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-03-06-international-womens-day.md

 Marketing in the era is often aimed at boys and men, showcasing these PCs as toys or hobby machines, aligned with the masculine arcade culture of the period.
 [Jane Margolis did a study in the 1990s][25] which showed that families were more likely to buy computers for their boys, even if the girls were interested in them.

-Prior to the release of the PC, computer science students all usually started from the position of having no experience with computers.
+Prior to the release of the PC, computer science students usually started from the position of having no experience with computers.
 Suddenly, some of the students had prior knowledge - and most of them were boys.
+I have to wonder how many young boys today are building their own PCs compared to girls.

 [Patricia Ordóñez][26] recounts her experience as a woman heading into computer science in the 80s, realising she was already "behind" her male colleagues.